mmamontx/ja2-stracciatella-coop/README.md

         - Merging items (should work - verify).
         - Shopping.
         - Etc.
-    - Keep players in separate squads.
-Let players create squads, but first ensure that they aren't already used by others.
-Prevent selecting and controlling mercs from squads of other players.
+    - Let players create squads, but first ensure that they aren't already used by others.
-    - Verify repetitive starts and connections/disconnections within a single run.
+    - Verify repetitive starts and connections/disconnections within a single run - if we started the game as the server, then exited to the main menu and attempted to join as a client (or vice versa).
-    - Testing: manual and automated.
-Enable GitHub CI.
-    - Remove RakNet from source code and use it as a binary.
     - Handle connections/disconnections after the game gets started (after the first time compression button click).
-    - Add binary release(s).
-    - Pass merc top left corner speech to the client.
-    - Investigate how come ST::string direct assignment (see Soldier_Control.h) causes crashes at random locations (buffer overflow?).
     - Check if the same RPC call from multiple clients gets executed in parallel.
 If so, find a way to disable it, or implement respective item pointers on the server side for multiple clients: replace gpItemPointerRPC.
-    - Ensure that the buttons selected in the game init options screen won't affect client experience - obtain and use these values from the server.
+    - Ensure that the buttons selected in the game init options screen won't affect client experience - obtain and use these values from the server (e.g. starting cash depending on the difficulty setting).
     - Adapt for all resolutions (including the widescreens).
     - Verify correctness of the IP address stored in the corresponding field of the game init option screen - and don't let the player to the strategic map screen until it is fixed.
-    - Prevent players from having identical names (don't allow to connect or modify the name).
+- Infrastructure:
+    - Remove RakNet from source code and use it as a binary.
+    - Add binary release(s).
 - For fun (remove it from the release or make it optional):
     - It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
 Try to extend climbing with this ability.
     - Remove the lines that disable women enemies below elite level (see Soldier_Create.cc).